BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

 \subsection{Individual Frequency Band Contribution}

 We study the contribution of each band and instrument used in the results of Sections \ref{subsec:v1} and \ref{subsec:sed} and measure the statistical significance of the detection of filamentary dust polarization as a function of frequency.
-We expect a higher statistical significance for a detection at higher frequencies since the dust SED spectral index is greater than 1.

 We measure a significant detection of dust down to~95~GHz as shown in \tabref{tab:sigPvBK}.
-These results are insensitive to covariance matrix conditioning, frequency scaling law, or use of a transfer function for the H\textsc{i} morphology template as shown in Table \ref{apptab:sigPvBK}.
-We find that in the BICEP/$Keck$ region, the BICEP3 95~GHz band is more sensitive to dust polarization than any of the $Planck$ bands below 353~GHz when using both $E$~and $B$~modes and is more sensitive than any $Planck$ band when using $B$~modes only.
-When using both $E$~and $B$~modes, the $Planck$ 353 GHz band is the only $Planck$ band that exceeds 5$\sigma$, while the 150 and 220~GHz bands of BICEP/$Keck$ both exceed 5$\sigma$ and the 95~GHz band is correlated with the H\textsc{i} morphology template at $\sim$5$\sigma$.
-This shows the power of the BICEP/$Keck$ bands for characterizing the dust in this field, and especially, for measuring its SED.
-The detection at 95~GHz is also interesting since it provides a low frequency lever arm for the dust SED, and it is the band where the $\Lambda$CDM component starts to dominate over the dust component in polarized emission at larger scales \citep{2021PhRvL.127o1301A}.
+These results are insensitive to the covariance matrix conditioning, frequency scaling law, or use of a transfer function for the H~\textsc{i} morphology template as shown in Table \ref{apptab:sigPvBK}.
+We find that, in the BICEP/Keck region, the BICEP3 95~GHz band is more sensitive to dust polarization than any of the Planck bands below 353~GHz when using both $E$~and $B$~modes and is more sensitive than any Planck band when using $B$~modes only.
+When using both $E$~and $B$~modes, the Planck 353 GHz band is the only Planck band that exceeds 5$\sigma$, while the 150 and 220~GHz bands of BICEP/Keck both exceed 5$\sigma$, and the 95~GHz band is correlated with the H~\textsc{i} morphology template at $\sim$5$\sigma$.
+This shows the power of the BICEP/Keck bands for characterizing the dust in this field, and especially, for measuring its SED.
+The detection at 95~GHz is also interesting because it provides a low-frequency lever arm for the dust SED, and it is the band where the $\Lambda$CDM component starts to dominate over the dust component in polarized emission at smaller scales \citep{2021PhRvL.127o1301A}.
 These results are consistent with our expectations from the map depths we have shown in BK18 and with the number of standard deviations away from zero the peak of the posterior for $k$ is for each case.